Jpomz/UFSCarISD/README.md

 ``` r
 remotes::install_github("andrew-edwards/sizeSpectra")
 ```

+**NOTE** that this tutorial was built using `sizeSpectra 1.1.0` and the last commit was on June 12, 2023 and has commit tag `commit 517c18d`.
+If you are trying to follow along on the website what happens on your machine may be slightly different depending on when/how the `sizeSpectra` package is updated in the future.

 Finally, you will also need the suite of packages in the `tidyverse`.
 The `tidyverse` is hosted on CRAN so you can install it and load it with